scheidelg/ghpa/README.md

    This means that you don't have to create a 'stub file' on the GitHub Pages website for every file in the private repository.

+ - When using SSO, the currently authenticated user name is available in a global variable that can be referenced by web pages and scripts.

 ## Examples

 I created three repositories to host the GHPA content and illustrate using GHPA: